 If you’re looking to get a glimpse at the quintessential American landscape, you’ll want to head straight for the center and walk any number of these beloved hiking trails on offer.
 With everything from the hiker’s dreamland of Colorado to Arkansas hiking trails with a difference, we’re counting down the 10 most popular hiking trails in Central US.

 This family-friendly hike gives you a quick glimpse at just how amazing the Rocky Moutain National Park Hiking Trails can be and might pique your interest to try something even more challenging.
 Spanning just three miles this amazing trail will take you to three separate waterfalls and even give you a chance to jump in and cool down if the weather is right.
 There are plenty of amenities including bathrooms and a ranger station if you prefer to stay close to civilization.

 #9: Deer Valley Loop, Arizona

 If you’ve ever wanted to see a cactus in the flesh then Arizona is the place to be, and more specifically so is the Deer Valley Loop hiking trail.
 This trail is quite short in length but the sights are truly amazing, with the best being views of a sweeping cactus forest that will blow your mind.
-Located in the Saguaro National Park, you’ll see protected landmarks including Native American petroglyphs that add so much history and wonder to this trail.
+Located in the Saguaro National Reserve, you’ll see protected landmarks including Native American petroglyphs that add so much history and wonder to this trail.